slin30/SCAdmin/README.md

 integration with the official [RSiteCatalyst package](https://github.com/randyzwitch/RSiteCatalyst).
 This is for the good of all current and future end-users (and developers/maintainers).

+Note that 1.4 Classifications methods are in active development.

 ## Integration with RSiteCatalyst